 Overtime has been a much-debated topic in the business world for decades now.
 To some employees, it is a way to bolster their earnings or earn promotions.
-For others it is a fast track ticket to burnout and a decline in productivity.
+For others, it is a fast-track ticket to burnout and a decline in productivity.
 For some employers, it’s a quick fix to broader staffing issues, and to others, it is an unnecessary expense.
 Shockingly, at least 134 countries have laws setting the maximum length of the workweek; the U.S. does not.
-This sets a pretense to understanding how big the problem of overtime is for the U.S workforce.
+This sets a pretense to understanding how big the problem is for the U.S workforce.

-The dangers of overtime are consistently overlooked.
+Schedulers often overlook the dangers of overtime.
 However, when viewed in the cold light of day it’s startling just how costly they can be.
 Not only can it negatively affect your bottom line, but it can have harmful effects on your staff.

 From a strategic point of view, overtime has the potential to seriously damage your long-term success.
 In fact, it is very much a short-term solution for a larger problem.
 Studies have shown that people who work over 60 hours per week experienced a 25% decline in overall productivity.
 Not only is productivity affected, but overtime obviously increases costs significantly.